microsoft/vscode-generator-code/README.md

         --extensionId           # Id of the extension
         --extensionDescription  # Description of the extension
         --pkgManager            # 'npm', 'yarn' or 'pnpm'
-        --webpack               # Bundle the extension with webpack --gitInit               # Initialize a git repo
+        --bundle                # 'webpack', 'esbuild'.
+Bundle the extension with webpack or esbuild --gitInit               # Initialize a git repo

 Example usages: